Shevilll/Expenses-Tracker/readme.md

 ## About The Project

-Here is a basic Shopping Cart website built with Flask, Sqlite3 and HTML-CSS-JS.
+Here is a basic Expenses Tracker website built with Flask, Sqlite3 and HTML-CSS-JS.

 ## Getting Started